CS171/CS171.github.io/syllabus.md

  * Create web-based interactive visualizations using JavaScript and D3
  * Use storytelling principles to design coherent and clear visualizations

-Students without the technical background recommended for CS171 might want to consider [EMR19](http://artofnumbers.org/), a course focusing more on the applications and history of visualization and requiring less source code based programming.
+Students without the technical background recommended for CS171 might want to consider [EMR19](http://artofnumbers.org/), a course focusing more on the applications and history of visualization and requiring little or no programming.

 ## Course Logistics